Blessing of 1 Timothy 2:5-6

 4. How does Christ's mediation impact our daily lives?

 Christ's mediation influences our daily lives by reminding us of the importance of interceding for one another.
-This practice strengthens our relationships and brings us closer to God, allowing for more sincere worship and encouragement to live the Christian faith.
+This practice strengthens our relationships and draws us closer to God, allowing for more sincere worship and encouraging us to live out our Christian faith.

 5. How can we reflect on Jesus' mediation in different scriptures?